Open-Speech-EkStep/performance-test-suite/README.md

 - `Open Jmeter` on your machine
 - For ASR Batch API - use `ASR.jmx` <br>
 - For TTS API - use `TTS.jmx` <br>
-- You can configure the URLs , Total Test time, ramp up time in Jmeter on `Thread Group` of all language. <br>
+- You can configure the URLs , Total Test time, ramp up time in Jmeter on `Thread Group` of all languages. <br>
-- You can enable and disbale the languages by `right click --> Enable/disable` <br>
+- You can enable and disable the languages by `right click --> Enable/disable` <br>
 - Once you are ready you can click on the run button to execute the test. <br>
 - You can see the report in the aggregate Report after the test. <br>